mrcavalcanti/mosaicoo/contribute/style-guides/code-comments.md

 # Guidelines for code comments in grafana-\* packages

-This document aims to give you some recommendation on how to add code comments to the exported code in the grafana packages.
+This document aims to give you some recommendation on how to add code comments to the exported code in the mosaicoo packages.

 ## Table of Contents